daisygunn/grow-restaurant/README.md

 ![](assets/images/menus_res_links.jpg)

 **Footer**: The footer displays some of the restaurants key information and has links to social accounts.
-It is split in to three sections, 'Opening Times', 'Find us! & 'Keep in touch', these sections have a pink background to make them stand out against the green.
+It is split into three sections, 'Opening Times', 'Find us! & 'Keep in touch', these sections have a pink background to make them stand out against the green.

 ![](assets/images/index_2.jpg)

- I felt that having all three sections display on a mobile made the footer too long to scroll and so I chose to hide the map on smaller screens using a JavaScript function.
+ I felt that having all three sections displayed on a mobile screen made the footer too long so I chose to hide the map using a JavaScript function.

 ![](assets/images/footer_mobile.jpg)